pinksandgreens/caspian/bauer_iq_home_page.md

 ​
 ## Welcome!
 ​
-If you are new to the Looker data exploration platform or would like training on how to explore, visualize and share date with Looker, please send an email to <support@looker.com> for access to the training ground at learn.looker.com.
+If you are new to the Looker data exploration platform or would like training on how to explore, visualize and share date with Looker, please send an email to BOBBY.
 ​
 Thanks!
 ​